This article originally appeared on VICE France.

 Still, you can't expect him to perform right on cue every night.
 Sometimes, to get a hard on, he has to tie the elastic of a condom around his penis like a tourniquet to control the blood flow.

 Ryan's fellow fire fighters don't know about his side hustle.
-He describes his fire station as a "macho environment" where "a gay guy couldn't admit that he was gay," and where he fears repercussions if he were to come clean about his night job.
+He describes his fire station as a "macho environment" where "a gay guy couldn't admit that he was gay", and where he fears repercussions if he were to come clean about his night job.
 "I'm really living between two worlds," he tells me.

 The following Saturday I chat to Andrea in the basement at Raidd.
 The 30-year-old gay performer from Milan is wearing a tank top and sporting the same large gold chain he performs in.

 Andrea started at Raidd six years ago, just after breaking up with his ex-boyfriend.
 It was a local bartender who spotted him in the gym and told him he had the perfect physique for the job.
-He stopped briefly when he got back with his ex, but carried on again after the second break up.
+He stopped briefly when he got back with his ex, but carried on again after the second break-up.
 "I sort of did it to both forget about him and make him jealous," he says.

 Just like Ryan, Andrea also works a second job, in e-commerce.
 "I have a normal job, but I do this to escape normality," he explains.
 For a self-described homebody who doesn't drink, being a dancer allows him to go out and meet people.
 He sometimes goes home with customers, and explains that he does this work essentially to be validated in the eyes of others.
-"Even though I don’t like being the center of attention, there is a narcissistic side to all of this.
+"Even though I don’t like being the centre of attention, there is a narcissistic side to all this.
 I kill myself at the gym four or five times a week," he says.
 "At least here I can show that off to someone and can be appreciated for my physique.
 In the gay community, it matters a lot."

 Andrea says he's as popular with men as he is with women, and that he doesn't really mind the unwarranted touching.
 "It's funny, but I'm used to it," he says.
 "I just grab the guy's hand and move it away.
 The women are touchy, too.
 It makes me a bit uncomfortable, but it's bearable."

 It's time for Andrea to get out there and give the people what they want.
 After the show, he strolls around topless in the bar while tapping away on his phone, attracting lots of attention.
 Three men ask him if they can have their picture taken with him.
 Another fan takes him by the neck to give him a kiss.
-"You're one of my favorites!" he shouts.
-A young girl, in her 20s, with short hair, comes forward.
+"You're one of my favourites!" he shouts.
+A young girl, in her twenties, with short hair, comes forward.
 "She's a regular," Andrea tells me with a big smile.
 "She like to tap on the window of the shower and show me her breasts.
 It always make me laugh."
 His admirer is equally as enthused about him.
 "He's the best.
 I like his bum, and just this energy he gives off," she says.

 Scroll down for more photos from Andrea's performance.